pimsmath/onlinecourses2020/content/courses/vertex-algebras/index.md

   focal_point: ""
   preview_only: false

-math: true
+prerequisites:
+  - Graduate level abstract algebra and complex analysis.
+Knowledge to Lie algebras would be helpful but not essential.
 # Free form markdown below this point
 ---
-#### Course prerequisites

-Graduate level abstract algebra and complex analysis.
-Knowledge to Lie algebras would be helpful but not essential.

 #### Reference texts
   1. Lepowsky-Li, Introduction to vertex algebras and its representation theory
   2. Vertex Operator Algebras and the Monster by Igor Frenkel, James Lepowsky, and Arne Meurman